LioQing/aoc-2024/README.md

 - Use a Rusty approach with extensive use of iterators and functional programming unless it affects readability in some instances.
 - Use only the standard library and [itertools](https://crates.io/crates/itertools) (Edit: and other few other essential ones, see notes below).

+**Notes**:
-**Notes**: On day 8, I realized linear algebra operations are quite frequently used, so I added [glam](https://docs.rs/glam/latest/glam/) to the list of dependencies.
+- On day 8, I realized linear algebra operations are quite frequently used, so I added [glam](https://crates.io/crates/glam) to the list of dependencies.
+- On day 10, I also added [ndarray](https://crates.io/crates/ndarray).

 ## Environment Setup